uio-bmi/dagsim/docs/source/tutorials/linear_regression.rst

 2. **Defining the graph:**

 For the node of the variable :math:`x` we only need to give it a name and the function to evaluate.
 This is because it has no parents, i.e. it is a root node, and the function to evaluate :math:`x` does not need any arguments in our case.
-For the node of the variable :math:`y`, we need to give it a name, the function to evaluate, and the values of the arguments needed to evaluate that function.
-The latter is given as a dictionary where the keys are the names of the function arguments, and each value is either another node or an object of the correct data type for the corresponding argument.
+For the node of the variable :math:`y`, we need to give it a name, the function to evaluate, and the values of the arguments needed to evaluate that function, in the form of a dictionary, as shown below:

 .. highlight:: python
 .. code-block:: python